 The Authority will take affirmative steps to communicate with people who need services or information in languages other than English.
 These persons are referred to as persons with Limited English Proficiency (LEP).
 LEP is defined as a person who does not speak English as their primary language and who have limited ability to read, write or understand English.
 The Authority's goal is to ensure meaningful access to the LEP person to critical services while not imposing undue burdens on the Authority.
-In order to determine the level of access needed by LEP persons, the Authority will act in accordance with the established Language Assistance Plan and balance the following four factors: (1) the number or proportion of LEP persons eligible to be served or likely to be encountered by the Housing Choice Voucher program; (2) the frequency with which LEP persons come into contact with the program to people's lives; and (4) the resources available to the PHA and costs.
+In order to determine the level of access needed by LEP persons, the Authority will act in accordance with the established Language Assistance Plan and balance the following four factors: (1) the number or proportion of LEP persons eligible to be served or likely to be encountered by the Housing Choice Voucher program; (2) the frequency with which LEP persons come into contact with the program; (3) the nature and importance of the program, activity, or service provided by the program to people's lives; and (4) the resources available to the PHA and costs.
 Balancing these four factors will ensure meaningful access by LEP persons to critical services while not imposing undue burdens on the Authority.